 Tinnitus Management

 Stanford Hearing provides a comprehensive program that benefits patients suffering from Tinnitus.
 Our belief is that, while there isn’t a cure, there are evidence-based solutions to improve the effects Tinnitus has on your life.
 Our program consists of 4 comprehensive 90-minute sessions at weekly/biweekly intervals.
 These sessions follow an incremental learning-based approach to explore four impact areas of tinnitus: thoughts and emotions, hearing and communication, sleep, and concentration.
-To learn more about how to enroll in our Tinnitus Management Enrollment, call our office.
+To learn more about Tinnitus Management, contact us today.